greatroar/blobloom/README.md

 Blobloom
 ========

-A blocked Bloom filter package for Go (golang) with no external dependencies.
+A blocked Bloom filter package for Go (golang) with no runtime dependencies.

 [Blocked Bloom filters](https://algo2.iti.kit.edu/documents/cacheefficientbloomfilters-jea.pdf)
 are a cache-efficient variant of Bloom filters, the well-known approximate set